+Although the course material may be free – if you want the certification, you must take the exam.
 Each exam costs $150 and the certification is valid for one year.
 If you fail an exam, you will need to pay again for a retake.

 The exams are invigilated by a third party examination provider.
 You have the option of going to a test centre (there are a number of UK locations) or taking a proctored online exam.

 I chose the online option.
 I’m not going to lie – it was a little intimidating!
 You will need to install a piece of software on your computer/laptop that runs during the exam and doesn’t allow you to access any other programmes (internet, team chats, etc).
 When the exam starts an invigilator will greet you.
 They will watch you via your webcam for the entirety of the exam and the programme uses your laptop’s microphone to ensure silence (you’re not allowed to read questions out loud).

 During the greeting process, the invigilator will ask you to use your webcam to show them around the room you are using for your exam, including the floor, ceiling and corners of the room.
 The test area needs to be completely clear.
 I was sitting at my kitchen table at home for the exam and even got asked by the invigilator to remove the postcards/shopping lists pinned to the front of my fridge in case they contained notes/clues!

 You must be undisturbed throughout the exam and can’t leave the view of the webcam (so make sure you don’t need a drink or bathroom break!)